reyespinosa3/starwarstrivia/readme.md

-# Welcome to Star Wars Character Trivia
+# Welcome to Rey's Star Wars Character Trivia Challenge
 ---
 # Game Preview
 ---
 ![alt text](https://i.imgur.com/MB5ZAQG.png)
 # Play The game
 ---
-(www.reystarwarstrivia.surge.sh)
+www.reystarwarstrivia.surge.sh
 # Objectives
 ---
 To correctly identify various Star Wars characters to achieve the level of Jedi Master.
+Start as a "Padawan", get 5 correct and level up to a "Jedi in Training", get 10 correct to become a "Jedi Master"!

 # Motivation
 ---